SCENE 01 / BOOM OPERATORS

 IATSE 891, 873 and 514 boom-op pool with Sennheiser MKH and Schoeps CMIT 5U kits, trained in the David Husby and Glen Gauthier production-sound tradition

-The standard senior boom kit runs a Sennheiser MKH 416 short shotgun and MKH 8050 supercardioid for indoor and exterior dialogue, an MKH 30 and 40 ORTF stereo pair for stereo ambient capture, Schoeps CMIT 5U as the soft-character daylight option, DPA 4017C with Rycote Cyclone for wildlife and natural-history Banff and Jasper work, and Neumann KMR 81i for the longer-throw exterior shotgun pulls.
-Poles run K-Tek Avalon, KP14 and Klassic Series with Rycote Cyclone, Softie and Super-Shield windjammers depending on the season and biome.
+Here is what we have to work with.
+The standard senior boom kit runs a Sennheiser MKH 416 short shotgun and MKH 8050 supercardioid for indoor and exterior dialogue, a MKH 30 and 40 ORTF stereo pair for stereo ambient capture, Schoeps CMIT 5U as the soft-character daylight option, DPA 4017C with Rycote Cyclone for wildlife and natural-history Banff and Jasper work, and Neumann KMR 81i for the longer-throw exterior shotgun pulls.
+Poles run K-Tek Avalon, KP14 and Klassic Series with Rycote Cyclone, Softie and Super-Shield windjammers based on the season and biome.

+Here is the layout.
 Canada's working conditions ask more from the boom department than most countries on a comparable budget tier.
-Banff, Jasper, Gros Morne and Pacific Rim sit inside Parks Canada silent-zone protocols that prohibit unnecessary off-camera noise during wildlife-sensitive hours, so our ops rehearse the choreography of pole-handling, footwear and step pattern with the gaffer's spark and the camera-assist before each take.
+Banff, Jasper, Gros Morne and Pacific Rim sit inside Parks Canada silent-zone protocols that prohibit extra off-camera noise during wildlife-sensitive hours, so our ops rehearse the choreography of pole-handling, footwear and step pattern with the gaffer's spark and the camera-help before each take.
 Toronto and Vancouver subway and SkyTrain rumble through downtown locations forces ground-isolation rigging on the boom-op's pole grip.

 FAQ